ls-/oUF_FloatingCombatFeedback/README.md

 # oUF: FloatingCombatFeedback

-oUF: FloatingCombatFeedback is a plug-in for oUF framework.
+oUF: FloatingCombatFeedback is a plugin for oUF framework.

 ## Download